-Usually 2 to 4 weeks.
-During this time the patient is prepared for the start of antiretroviral treatment.
+Usually less than a week.
+During this time the patient is prepared for the start of ART.

-It usually takes 2 to 4 weeks to prepare a patient for antiretroviral treatment.
+It usually takes less than a week to prepare a patient for antiretroviral treatment.

 3-15 Is starting antiretroviral treatment ever an emergency decision?

-Starting antiretroviral treatment is never an emergency.
-But sometimes the indication to start may be urgent and treatment should not be unnecessarily delayed.
+Starting ART is never an emergency but it is urgent.
 Wherever possible, patients must be fully prepared before treatment is started and this always takes time.
-Preferably do not rush the decision or force patients who are well to start antiretroviral treatment before they are ready.
+Preferably do not rush the decision or force patients who are well to start ART before they are ready.
 Patients must show a commitment to take their medication correctly and follow instructions.
 However, in some cases the preparation may need to be as fast as possible, e.g. pregnant and breastfeeding women or patients with CD4 counts below 100 cells/µl or stage 4 disease.

 - Patients with TB meningitis or Cryptococcal meningitis should have their ART delayed until 4-6 weeks after starting their treatment for TBM or CM.
 Staring ART earlier for these patients increases the risk of death due to immune reconstitution inflammatory syndrome (IRIS).

-The decision to start antiretroviral treatment usually is not an emergency and must not be rushed.
+The decision to start antiretroviral treatment usually is not an emergency but an urgent one.

 3-16 What psychosocial factors should be considered before starting antiretroviral treatment?